 Isle of Wight County Museum

 The Isle of Wight County Museum was founded in 1976 by a group of volunteers dedicated to the preservation of county history.
 Interpreting local history, the museum’s exhibits include prehistoric fossils, Native American and colonial artifacts, a country store and displays regarding the ham industry and perhaps the museum’s most notable artifact: the world’s oldest, edible cured ham.
 Open 10 a.m. – 4 p.m.
-Monday – Saturday, noon – 4 p.m. on Sunday.
-Call for more information.
+Monday – Saturday, noon – 4 p.m. on Sunday. $2 admission for adults.

 Boykin’s Tavern Museum